 - Reporting and tracking business intelligence

-Download a PDF of the Training Management System model by following this link.
+Download a PDF of the Training Management System model

 What is a LMS?